The Program Outcomes from the Asia-Pacific Region Sourcebook on Ordination & Ministerial Development form a central role in the curriculum.

 Definitions and Outcomes of Activity Statements

 The following are the activities that the AP RCOSAC has identified as most commonly needed by ministers who are studying for ordination in the Church of the Nazarene on the Asia-Pacific Region.
-These activities should be developed in the life of each ordained minister in order to accomplish the ability statements (Desired Outcomes) found in the APRSOOMD (542.4).
+These activities should be developed in the life of each ordained minister in order to accomplish the Program Outcomes Statements found in the Regional Sourcebook (542.4).